araji191/Round-Robin-Scheduler/README.md

 - No team plays another game until after a minimum of 90 minutes have passed since their previous match has ended, regardless of venue.
 - No team has multiple matches on the same day at the same time at different venues.
 - Teams can have multiple matches at the same time, but on different days.
-- No matches are scheduled on Day 2 at Venue 2, hence not printed onto the console.
+- No matches are scheduled on `Day 2 at Venue 2`, hence not printed onto the console.

 If there is no possible schedule for the given input, then the console will print: